 Opting for a cloud server versus a cPanel-managed VPS means greater control over your Linux operating system (OS).
 While you can modify Cloud Server DNS records in Account Management Panel (AMP), it’s your responsibility to implement further security measures.
-While cPanel administrators use Web Host Manager (WHM) features to harden servers, you’ll need to decide what to install to suit your needs.
+While cPanel administrators use Web Host Manager (WHM) features to harden servers, you’ll need to install necessary software once you upgrade to a cloud server.

 This starts with ensuring you select the right server OS for your needs.

 - Are you used to managing cPanel with RPMs and CentOS commands?
 Maybe stick with CentOS.

 - Do you need the latest features and software versions – stable or not?
 Check out Ubuntu.